arbrk1/typeclasses_cpp/README.md

 It can be used in conjunction with `decltype` to get a sort of poor man's type inference.

-Fortunately, typeclasses play rather well with SFINAE (see [show.cpp](./samples/show.cpp) where a templated overload of `operator<<` is used to infer a correct typeclass instance) so in some cases one doesn't need to specify any types at all.
+Fortunately, typeclasses play rather well with template overloads (see [show.cpp](./samples/show.cpp) where a templated overload of `operator<<` is used to infer a correct typeclass instance) so in some cases one doesn't need to specify any types at all.